Exponential decay for the near-critical scaling limit of the planar Ising model: Introduction

 where $(T^ug)(x_0,w_1)=g(x_0-u,w_1)$.

 $\Phi^h$ is the limit, as the lattice spacing $a\downarrow 0$, of the lattice field

 where $\{\sigma_x\}_{x\in a\mathbb{Z}^2}$ are the $\pm1$-valued spin variables in the standard planar Ising model (on $a\mathbb{Z}^2$) at the critical (inverse) temperature $\beta=\beta_c$ with magnetic field $H=a^{15/8}h$ and $\delta_x$ is a unit Dirac point measure at $x$.
 Hence, obtaining an exponential decay result for $\Phi^{a,h}$ is directly related to corresponding results for $\{\sigma_x\}$ on the lattice, which we discuss next.
 But first we note that the choice of scaling factor $a^{15/8}$ in \eqref{eqPhi} relies on Wu's celebrated result (see \cite{Wu66} and \cite{MW73}) that the critical Ising two-point function decays precisely as $C^{\prime}|x-y|^{-1/4}$ for some $C^{\prime}$ (where $|x-y|:=\|x-y\|_2$, the Euclidean distance).
-We will assume Wu's result in this paper, but note that without that result, one can replace $a^{15/8}$ by an implicitly defined scale factor and all the conclusions remain valid --- see \cite{CGN15,CGN16} and \cite{CCK17} for more details.

 It was first proved in \cite{LP68} that the lattice truncated two-point function with $H>0$ decays exponentially.
 See also \cite{FR15} for a different and simpler proof, where it was also shown that the decay rate $\tilde{m}(H)$ (or inverse correlation length) on $\mathbb{Z}^2$ is bounded below linearly in $H$.
 In this paper, we show exponential decay for the near-critical Ising model on $a\mathbb{Z}^2$ with $H=a^{15/8}h$.
 Roughly speaking, this means (see Theorem \ref{thm1} below) that there is a lower bound on $\tilde{m}(H)$ behaving like $H^{8/15}$ as $H\downarrow0$.